-Tony Finau is one of the most fascinating players in world golf and he is one to watch in the majors in 2019.
+Tony Finau is one of the most fascinating players in world golf and he is one to watch in the 2020 Masters.
 Whether his fortunes rise or fall, just don’t expect him to jump up and down about it, seriously.
 Finau spoke to Robin Barwick about a golf career that has so far been much defined by the Masters, right from the start

-For two and half days last April, Tony Finau was soaking up the treasured atmosphere of Masters week at Augusta National; that sunny tranquility juxtaposed with the buzz of anticipation for the first major of the year.
+For two and half days in April 2018, Tony Finau was soaking up the treasured atmosphere of Masters week at Augusta National; that sunny tranquility juxtaposed with the buzz of anticipation for the first major of the year.
 It was Finau’s first Masters and the realization of a long-held dream.

 The week got even better for Finau at the 7th hole of the Wednesday Par 3 Contest, when his tee shot spun back from the edge of the green and into the cup for an ace, but then in an incredibly cruel twist, Finau’s Masters debut suddenly crashed when he partially dislocated his left ankle while celebrating.